Don’t go travel blogging around the world

 Well that’s a controversial post to end 2015 with.
 Especially as you might currently be planning a ‘Round the World’ adventure or be a keen travel blogger yourself.
 And before I continue this is not one of those posts that’s the opposite of its title stressing why you “should” actually go off travel blogging!

-So why shouldn’t you go travel blogging around the world then?
+So why shouldn’t you go travel blogging around the world?

 - Travelling is bad for the environment.
 Exactly how much CO2 do you actually produce on a flight though?